 When I started my undergraduate degree in nutrition, it was pretty much accepted that soy protein was a good thing.
 In 1999, the FDA had approved a health claim stating a diet low in saturated fat and cholesterol including soy protein is associated with a lower risk of heart disease.
 There was plenty of research to back it up – one meta-analysis of 34 studies found a 13% decrease in unhealthy LDL cholesterol associated with soy protein consumption.

 So what’s the truth about soy?
 Weeding through the many conflicting studies is complicated, but most of the inconsistency in research results can be explained by the difference in the way soy is consumed in Asia versus the United States.
 Most of the initial research indicating a benefit from soy was conducted in Asia, where soy is consumed in an unprocessed or minimally processed form.
 It's often fermented, a process that makes the nutrients more absorbable.
 Here in the states, despite being a country of tofu-phobics, we actually consume a huge quantity of soy, usually in a highly processed form.
-Soybean oil is ubiquitous with processed, junk foods, a cheap alternative to the butter, olive oil and other fats used in home cooking.
-Soy proteins, like textured vegetable protein and soy protein isolate are found not just in fake meats, but hidden in nutrition shakes, protein bars, canned soups, and condiments.
+Soybean oil is used mostly in processed foods as a less expensive alternative to the butter, olive oil and other fats used in home cooking.
+Soy proteins, like textured vegetable protein and soy protein isolate are found not just in meats alternatives, but hidden in nutrition shakes, protein bars, canned soups, and condiments.

 The soybean itself is a nutrient rich food.
 Soybeans contain vitamins like vitamin K and B vitamins.
 Soybeans are mineral rich, with iron, phosphorus, copper and potassium.
 They even have a pretty decent dose of omega 3 fats.
 And there's plenty of research showing soy can be of benefit in the prevention of chronic disease.